dml2611/google-colab-tutorial/README.md

-# How to Open a Google Colab Notebook from Your Gmail Account
+# Getting Started with Google Colab Notebook from Your Gmail Account

 This tutorial will guide you through the steps to open a Google Colab notebook using your Gmail account.